vue9v2/ai-voice-cloning/README.md

 ## Documentation

-Please consult [the wiki](https://git.ecker.tech/mrq/ai-voice-cloning/wiki) for documentation.
+Please consult [the wiki](https://git.ecker.tech/mrq/ai-voice-cloning/wiki) for the documentation, including how to install, prepare voices for, and use the software.